 If you need advice on your rights contact Consumerline before trying to resolve it with the garage.
 Be polite but firm with the garage.
 If that doesn't work and the garage is a member of a trade association, ask for their help.

-For further information, get in touch with the Retail Motor Industry Federation.
+For more information, contact the Retail Motor Industry Federation.

 If you haven't been able to resolve your complaint and haven't used arbitration, you may need to take legal action.
 If the amount involved is less than £3,000, you can take your case to the Small Claims Court.
 You don’t need a solicitor in the Small Claims Court.